Tough Decisions: The Next Generation of Leaders

 The owner may be asking several questions: Who can run the business?
 Who wants to?
 Do we have the talent?
 Do we expect that they will want to?

 The Successor generation has questions too.
 Do I want to?
 Do I feel obligated to work in the business and/or run the business?
-Do I feel a sense of ownership or entitlement?
+Would I feel a sense of ownership or entitlement?
 Do I have what it takes to run the business?

 In many family businesses, these questions go unanswered for years, even decades.
 Sometimes the questions are never asked or not answered until it is too late.
 So let’s make the answers to the previous questions a little easier to deal with.